hypo69/hypo/docs/raw_rst_from_gemini/utils/ftp.md

 This module provides an interface for interacting with FTP servers.
 It includes functions to send, receive, and delete files from an FTP server.

 ** Purpose **:
 Allows for sending media files (images, videos), spreadsheets, and other files to and from an FTP server.

-** Usage Notes **:
-- Requires a 'logger' module (presumably for logging errors) - imported as `from src.logger import logger`.
-- Assumes the FTP connection details (_connection) are defined elsewhere.
-Modify _connection directly or use environment variables for better security and maintainability.

 ** Modules **:
 - helpers (local): Local helper utilities for FTP operations.
-(Not used)
+(Not implemented in this example)
 - typing: Type hints for function parameters and return values.
 - ftplib: Provides FTP protocol client capabilities.
 - pathlib: For handling file system paths.
-(Not used directly)
+(Not directly used, but good practice)

 Functions:
     - `write`: Sends a file to an FTP server.